perlin-network/life/README.md

 ## Features

 - Fast - Uses a wide range of optimization techniques and is faster than all other WebAssembly implementations tested ([go-interpreter/wagon](https://github.com/go-interpreter/wagon), [paritytech/wasmi](https://github.com/paritytech/wasmi)).
-Benchmark results [here](#benchmarks).
+Benchmark results are [here](#benchmarks).
 JIT support for x86-64 and ARM is planned.
 - Correct - Implements WebAssembly execution semantics and passes most of the [official test suite](https://github.com/WebAssembly/testsuite) (66/72 passed, none of the failures are related to the execution semantics).
 - Secure - User code executed is fully sandboxed.
 A WebAssembly module's access to resources (instruction cycles, memory usage) may easily be controlled to the very finest detail.
 - Pure - Does not rely on any native dependencies, and may easily be cross-compiled for running WebAssembly modules on practically any platform (Windows/Linux/Mac/Android/iOS/etc).